 Dr. Murrell specializes in cataract surgery.
-Performing thousands of cataract surgeries during his career, he receives rave reviews from patients and is proud to help clear their cloudy vision.
-Each cataract procedure is preceded by one or more consultations during which Dr. Murrell and the patient forge a shared plan for the results they want to achieve.
+Performing thousands of cataract surgeries throughout his career, he receives rave reviews from patients and is proud to help clear their cloudy vision.
+Before each cataract procedure, patients will have one or more consultations, during which Dr. Murrell will help forge a shared plan for the results they want to achieve.

-Having invested in the latest cataract surgery equipment and technology, Dr. Murrell can detect eye diseases that cannot be detected on a standard exam alone.
-If identified in advance, many of these diseases can be treated, improving the quality of the patient’s post-operation vision.
-Although other diseases cannot be treated, detecting them in advance allows Dr. Murrell to provide the patient a more realistic expectation of their post-operative vision.
+Having invested in the latest cataract surgery equipment and technology, Dr. Murrell can detect eye diseases that a standard exam cannot.
+Dr. Murrell can also treat many of these diseases if he can identify them in advance.
+This can also to improve the quality of the patient’s post-operation vision.
+Although other diseases cannot be treated, detecting them in advance allows Dr. Murrell to provide the patient with a more realistic expectation of their post-operative vision.
 Using this technology allows for a happier, healthier, and more educated patient.

 A cataract is a condition that occurs when a patient’s natural eye lens clouds over and blurs their vision.
-Cataract surgery is the removal of the natural eye lens followed by the insertion of an artificial IntraOcular Lens (IOL).
+During cataract surgery, Dr. Murrell removes the natural eye lens that has become clouded and replaces it by inserting an artificial Intraocular Lens (IOL).